Dynamic competitions. Practical skills.

 In 2017, Watson College created a program called "Watson Competes!" that encapsulates all the different ways students have been gaining the practical skills they need with the added bonus of fun competitions, friendships and even a few awards.

-The Binghamton University Student Chapter of Society of Automotive Engineers (SAE), also known as Binghamton Motorsports.
+The Binghamton University Student Chapter of Society of Automotive Engineers (SAE), also known as Binghamton Motorsports, is working on an electric Formula vehicle.

-Engineering, computer science, biology and geology all came together to build a functional Mars rover.
+Engineering, computer science, biology and geology all came together to build a functional rover for Mars and beyond.

 HackBU exists to foster a community of individuals who solve problems through the innovative use of technology.